maxx-niu/tabmagic/README.md

    └── labels/
    ```

-3. Run the notebook `model.ipynb` to train the model (note that a CUDA enabled device is encouraged but not strictly required, as the model is device agnostic).
-This may take some time, be patient
+3. Run the notebook `model.ipynb` to train the model.
+The training may take some time, depending on your system and whether or not you have a CUDA enabled GPU.

 4. After training, the model will be saved in the `models` directory as `tabmagic_model.pth`.